BelkaLab/how-to-composition/README.md

 # How to composition

 👋 Hey!
-If you are here it means you would like to learn how to apply composition pattern in React.
+If you are here it means you would like to learn how to apply the composition pattern in React.
 You are at the right place!

 We also recorded a webinar.
 Benjamin Minarski, Belka’s front-end engineer, will show you how we applied this pattern in our projects.\
 👉 Here you can watch it: https://youtu.be/l2YEMW-FBy8?t=1010